OPCNZ/priv-o-matic/README.md

 ## License

-Copyright (c) 2015 Rabid Technologies Ltd.
+Copyright (c) 2015 Office of the Privacy Commissioner

 The intention is to open source this tool, although at this point a license has yet been agreed and it is proprietary software.